DannyBen/bashly/examples/docker-like/README.md

 Demonstrates how to define deeply nested commands, similar to the docker cli (`docker container run`, `docker image ls`, etc.).

+In addition, this example shows the use of global flags, where flags defined at the root level, become available to all nested commands, like the`--debug` flag in `docker --debug ps --all`.

 This example was generated with:

 ```bash